 - A student wishing to undertake Directed Study should approach her/his Program/Thesis Supervisor(s) and then the proposed Course Supervisor for initial discussion of the suitability of the proposed study in light of the student's total program.

-- The Request for Approval for the Directed Study must be submitted to the Course Supervisor prior to the term in which the Study is to be undertaken.
+- The Proposal for the Directed Study must be submitted to the Course Supervisor prior to the term in which the Study is to be undertaken.
 Please state a condensed title of a maximum of 19 characters that can appear on your official transcript.

 - Ethics review requirements as outlined in the Research Ethics Office's Research Ethics Guidelines must be followed.